 Character Education at Fordcombe School

-Since January, the pupils have been having weekly Character Education sessions as part of our PSHE curriculum.
+The pupils have weekly Character Education sessions as part of our PSHE curriculum.

 What is Character Education?